makersacademy/rps-challenge/README.md

 ### Views

-First we need a main view were we will ask for the player name
+First we need a main view were we will ask for the player name with a Play button to start the game.
+After saving the name in the session variable we will redirect to the play view were we will Welcome the player.

+To be able to play RPS we need to give the chance to choose rock, paper or scissors, to do this we will use three button over a select for a better graphical design.